ElkanaGam/cortex/README.md

 The project is ready to be run.

 ## usage
-Cortex can be used as a coplete system or alternatively you can take separates part of it.<br/>
+Cortex can be used as a complete system, or alternatively you use it as python package, and take separates parts of it.<br/>
-To run it as a coplete system run the `run-pipline.sh` command.
+To run it as a complete system run the `run-pipline.sh` command.
 This supposed to install and run  all the needed part of the system: message-queue and database, and run the servers.
-After running this command, simply prepare your data file and run the `client`: from python shell, with the argument `path` is the path to the data:
+After running this command, simply prepare your data file and run the `client`:
+For example, from python shell, with the argument `path` is the path to the data:
 ``` python
 >>>from cortex.client import upload_sample
 >>>upload_sample(host ='127.0.0.11, port = 8000, path =path)